angular/angular/aio/content/guide/lifecycle-hooks.md

 The lifecycle ends when Angular destroys the component instance and removes its rendered template from the DOM.
 Directives have a similar lifecycle, as Angular creates, updates, and destroys instances in the course of execution.

-Your application can use [lifecycle hook methods](guide/glossary#lifecycle-hook "Definition of lifecycle hook") to tap into key events in the lifecycle of a component or directive in order to initialize new instances, initiate change detection when needed, respond to updates during change detection, and clean up before deletion of instances.
+Your application can use [lifecycle hook methods](guide/glossary#lifecycle-hook "Definition of lifecycle hook") to tap into key events in the lifecycle of a component or directive to initialize new instances, initiate change detection when needed, respond to updates during change detection, and clean up before deletion of instances.

 ## Prerequisites